Skip to content

 • Reverse proxy / load balancer terminates TLS with a valid certificate.

-• X-Forwarded-Proto: https forwards to the kit so the redirect middleware doesn’t double-redirect.
+• X-Forwarded-Proto: https forwards to the kit so the redirect middleware doesn’t double-redirect — and so the HSTS header (emitted only on HTTPS requests) actually fires.

 • HTTP/2 or HTTP/3 enabled at the LB for performance.